 7 narios where standard inference techniques fail.
 We demonstrate the utility of the method on a toy model with known analytic posterior and

-8 on example models from population dynamics, epidemiology, cognitive science and genetics.
-We argue for a general framework for building
+8 on models from population dynamics, epidemiology, cognitive science and genetics.
+We argue that our approach provides a general framework for building

-9 reusable parameter estimation machines for potentially any process model from which simulations can be obtained.
+9 reusable parameter estimation machines for any process model from which data can be simulated.

 Deep learning | Invertible networks | Bayesian inference | Parameter estimation | Stochastic models